Optimal localization for the Einstein constraints: Introduction

 \subsection{Localization in Einstein gravity}

-\paragraph{Main objective}
+\paragraph{Main objective.}

-We consider here $n$-dimensional initial data sets for Einstein's vacuum field equations of general relativity, namely spacelike hypersurfaces embedded in a Ricci flat, $(n+1)$-dimensional Lorentzian manifold.
-By definition, such data sets satisfy Einstein's constraint equations which are nothing but the Gauss-Codazzi equations satisfied by the induced geometry on such a hypersurface, namely its first and second fundamental forms.

-We are interested in asymptotically Euclidean initial data sets and in the anti-gravity phenomenon discovered by Carlotto and Schoen~\cite{CarlottoSchoen} and Chru\'sciel and Delay~\cite{ChruscielDelay-2018,ChruscielDelay-2021}: in short, the Einstein constraints admit classes of solutions that are constructed by gluing within conical domain and exhibit some localization at infinity.
-Their method also built upon pioneering work on the gluing of solutions in compact domains~\cite{ChruscielDelay-memoir,Corvino-2000,CorvinoSchoen}.
-(Cf.~the references cited below.)
+We consider $n$-dimensional initial data sets for Einstein's vacuum field equations of general relativity, that is, spacelike hypersurfaces embedded in a Ricci flat, $(n+1)$-dimensional Lorentzian manifold.
+By definition, such data sets satisfy the Einstein constraints which are the Gauss-Codazzi equations satisfied by the induced geometry on such a hypersurface, namely its first and second fundamental forms.
+We are interested in asymptotically Euclidean initial data sets and in the anti-gravity phenomenon discovered by Carlotto and Schoen~\cite{CarlottoSchoen} and generalized by Chru\'sciel and Delay~\cite{ChruscielDelay-2018,ChruscielDelay-2021}: in short, the Einstein constraints admit classes of solutions that exhibit some angular localization at infinity, constructed by gluing solutions in different conical domains.
+Their method builds upon pioneering work on the gluing of solutions in compact domains~\cite{ChruscielDelay-memoir,Corvino-2000,CorvinoSchoen}.